IBMDeveloperUK/Analysing-Media-Archives-Workshop/README.md

 2. DATABASE_PASSWORD
 3. DATABASE_ENDPOINT

-To get the environment variables needed to access your database, follow these next steps
+To get the environment variables needed to access your database, follow these next steps:

 1. Go to your [IBM Cloud Dashboard](https://console.bluemix.net/dashboard/apps) and find the Cloudant DB instance you created at the start of this document.
 Click to view the instance.
 2. On the left hand side of the screen there is an option 'Service Credentials', click it, and then click 'New Credential' after it appears on the right side of the screen.